porchdotcom/smart-form/README.md

     npm run lint

 ## JSON schema validation
 If your smart form definition data is in a JSON file, you can run a JSON validation against it using the included schema file, src/schema/smart-form-schema.json, by simply running this command:

     npm run validate-form <mySmartFormJson.json>

+If you don't want to install npm, you can run any json validator using src/schema/smart-form-schema.json

 ## Licensing